AmOL-PiNGALE/Today-I-Learned/android/determining-if-an-android-device-is-rooted-programmatically.md

-# Determining if an Android Device is Rooted Pprogrammatically
+# Determining if an Android Device is Rooted Programmatically

 Rooting detection is a cat and mouse game and it is hard to make rooting detection that will work on all devices for all cases.